beyerh/gmocu/README.md

 - For reference, see [the official description](https://github.com/JBEI/ice/tree/trunk/docker).

-- Install Docker Desktop, set startup after login in settings.
+- Install Docker Desktop, and set startup after login in settings.

 - Set static IP in Network Settings and change the computer name for network access via ```name.local```.